UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson06/99_assignment.rst

    customer databases, and reading 100 records from these databases.

 .. todo::
     Create badly performing module

 Tips
 ----
-- Amend some of the previoudly provided data to create the 100 records/
+- Amend some of the previously provided data to create the 100 records/